This page is for people (and other assorted sentients) who have already read the first eleven EarthCent Ambassador books.

-Ailia, now fourteen years old, is a high-caste Vergallian whose family was killed in one of the endless wars of succession which take place on tech-ban worlds.
+Ailia, now sixteen years old, is a high-caste Vergallian whose family was killed in one of the endless wars of succession which take place on tech-ban worlds.
 She is learning to become queen of her family's former holding under the tutelage of her older, half-sister Baylit, who is a former Fleet captain.
 There is a political divide between the rulers of the worlds in the tech-ban Empire of a Hundred Worlds and the former Vergallian space fleet and their off-network holdings.

 A species with a tentacle that grows out from between their shoulder blades and an extra thumb on each hand.
 Drazens are otherwise very human-like and eat everything.
-The young males are overly libidinous, the females mix music with speech and put singing at the center of their culture.
+The young males on the station are overly libidinous, the females mix music with speech and put singing at the center of their culture.

 Bork is the Drazen Ambassador and Kelly's first alien friend.
 Bork's hobby is acting, or reenacting, primarily in historical dramas where he can dress like an early Drazen berserker and wield an axe.
 After Libby, Bork is Kelly's first point of contact in trying to understand what aliens are thinking.